mckopreski/mckopreski.github.io/index.md

 I am a post-doctoral researcher studying geometric topology at UPV/EHU in Bilbao, Spain.
 My mentor is Montse Casals-Ruiz.

-I completed my Ph.D. in 2025 at the University of Utah.
+I completed my Ph.D. in 2025 at the University of Utah, advised by Mladen Bestvina.
-My advisor was Mladen Bestvina.

 You can contact me at michaelkopreski [at] gmail [dot] com.